shabaz123/anyoperate_simple_usb_target/README.md

 The code blinks the green LED at 50% duty cycle by default.
 Disconnect the Pi Pico from the PC, and attach it to a mobile phone running AnyOperate.
 Select USB in the AnyOperate app, then go to Configure, and you should see a duty cycle value there to adjust and see the effect.

+# Building the Code
+You'll need your PC set up to with the Pi Pico RP2040 C/C++ SDK installed, and the ARM GNU Toolchain.
+Inspect (and most likely adjust) the build.ps1 file if you wish to build on Windows using PowerShell.